-While there are rational concerns about immigration policy, Trump’s claims that immigrants from Mexico and Central America are rapists repeats the racist slander of the period of lynching in the United States.
-The notion that black and brown men represent a sexual threat to white women is a old white supremacist tactic that must be condemned.
-Trump is ginning up racist sentiments in the United States.
-Polls show that that around six percent of the US population now identifies with far rightwing ideology.
+While there are rational concerns about immigration policy, without qualification, Trump’s characterization of immigrants from Mexico and Central America as “rapists” steers uncomfortably close to the past notion that black and brown men represent a sexual threat to white women.
+Polls show that that around six percent of the US population now identifies with far right ideology.
 That translates to more than 19 million people who express far right ideas.
-This is a trend we see in the West and it is a dangerous trend.
+This is a trend we see in the West and it is dangerous.

-Trump’s claim that there are “middle easterners” among the caravan, while unsubstantiated and highly unlikely, is an attempt to link Arabs to terrorism and crime, another racist slander.
+Trump’s claim that there are “Middle Easterners” among the caravan, while unsubstantiated and highly unlikely, is an attempt to link Arabs to terrorism and crime.
 Moreover, it links Arabs to Latinos who, to white non-hispanic Americans who have infrequent encounters with either ethnic group, become more prone to harass Latinos and report them to the police.
-This is not to say that it is okay for white non-hispanic Americans to do this with respect to Arabs, but to point out that the association of Arabs with terrorism has been associated with the harassment of and even violence against Latinos.
+This is not to say that it is okay for white non-hispanic Americans to do this with respect to Arabs, but to point out that the association of Arabs with terrorism has been associated with the harassment of Latinos.
+Trump should avoid saying these things.

 While those who are here illegally are, granting due process, subject to deportation, raising irrational fear of immigrants causes citizens and law enforcement to target brown people without reasonable suspicion that they are in fact lawbreakers.
 Persons speaking foreign languages, speaking with accents, listening to certain types of music, or dressing in certain ways are not indications of immigration status.
-Target individuals for for these reasons is ethnic and racial profiling, a practice that should be outlawed, even when it masquerades as race-neutral policy (see Epp el al.’s Pulled Over).
+Target individuals for for these reasons is ethnic and racial profiling, a practice that should be outlawed, even when it masquerades as race-neutral policy.

 Again, there are good arguments for reforming U.S. immigration policy.
-But nativist, xenophobic, and racist motives are not among them.
-These motives must be called out and actively resisted by those who are dedicated to the ideals of a free and open society that respect individual rights and due process.
+But motives that lie beyond these arguments must be called out and actively resisted by those who are dedicated to the ideals of a free and open society that respect individual rights and due process.
 Indeed, building a consensus around immigration policy that reflects western values of civic nationalism is greatly hampered by the politics of white nationalism.
 Latino culture—food, music, art, dress—has greatly enhanced U.S. culture.
 Spanish is the second language of the United States and Latinos are the largest ethnic group in the country.
 For those concerned about cultural compatibility, Latin culture is Western culture, and one finds support in it for secular law and politics.
 Latin culture has intermingled with the culture of the United States for centuries, even before the United States existed as a country.
-Don’t fall for the fear tactics and racist motives of the white nationalist.
-Trump is a racist.
-Reject him and his politics.
+Don’t fall for the fear tactics of the white nationalism.
+Trump should openly reject these politics.